Synthetixio/SIPs/SCCP/sccp-100.md

 The initial parameters of the wrappr contract are proposed to be set as such for the following reasons:

-- The `maxETH` parameter is set low enough as to minimize volatility on the peg and avoid situations where liquidity is drawn from Curve pools in expectations of large influx of volume.
-The cap will be raised eventually over the medium-run until the over-peg issues are mostly resolved.
+- The `maxETH` parameter is set low enough as to minimize volatility on the peg and avoid situations where liquidity is drawn from Curve pools in expectations of large influx of synths.
+In addition, the cap is set as such, since the contract is still being battle tested against on-chain activities.
+The cap will be raised eventually over the next few weeks until the peg premium is resolved.

 - The `mintFeeRate` is set as to capture most of the arb-value due to the peg-premium by the fee pool.
 Currently curve provides around 250 bp premium for trades of sETH into ETH.
 Therefore, setting `mintFeeRate` to 200 bp will ensure that  most of the value is captured by the fee pool.